hendricmartens/ble_environment_detection_on_embedded_devices/README.md

-# BLE environment detction on embedded devices
+# BLE environment detection on embedded devices
 Environment detection using embedded neural networks to classify data obtained from BLE scans